1992 Hooters 500: Bill Elliott (—40)

 After spending his entire full-time NASCAR career with Melling Racing driving the #9 car, Elliott joined up with Junior Johnson for 1992.
 He was coming off of a season where he, for the first time since he became a full-time driver in Winston Cup, failed to finish in the top ten in points.
-The pairing bore fruit almost immediately, as the 1988 series champion added another record to his resumé.
+The pairing bore fruit almost immediately, as the 1988 series champion added another record to his résumé.

-Despite running poorly at Daytona, Elliott went on to win the GM Goodwrench 500 at Rockingham, the Pontiac Excitement 400 at Richmond, the Motorcraft Quality Parts 500 at Atlanta earlier, and the TranSouth 500 at Darlington in consecutive weeks.
+Despite running poorly at Daytona, Elliott went on to win the GM Goodwrench 500 at Rockingham, the Pontiac Excitement 400 at Richmond, Atlanta's spring event in the Motorcraft Quality Parts 500, and the TranSouth 500 at Darlington in consecutive weeks.
 This tied the NASCAR Cup Series record, which had at the time only been done four other times, the most recently by Harry Gant one season earlier.

 Allison's inconsistent performance and injuries kept Elliott close enough to him in the standings and enabled him to take the championship lead into the summer months and build upon it.
 After the Daytona 500, Elliott did not finish outside of the top 20 in any event and recorded fourteen top tens prior to the Peak Antifreeze 500 at Dover in September.
 He ran second there, improving on his result from the spring when he finished 13th, and opened up what was then a 154-point lead on second place driver Allison.

 After that, however, things took a bad turn.
-Elliott finished 31st in a 32 car field at Martinsville a week after the Dover race after an engine failure, followed that up with a 26th place run at North Wilkesboro finishing multiple laps down, and finished 30th at Charlotte after his sway bar broke.
-Elliott managed to finish in the top five at Rockingham again when the series returned there in late October, and entered Phoenix with a seventy point lead over Allison.
+Elliott finished 31st in a 32 car field at Martinsville a week after the Dover race after an engine failure, followed that up with a 26th-place run at North Wilkesboro finishing multiple laps down, and finished 30th at Charlotte after his sway bar broke.
+Elliott managed to finish in the top five at Rockingham again when the series returned there in late October, and entered Phoenix with a seventy-point lead over Allison.
 There, he was forced to withdraw after a cracked cylinder head caused his engine to fail.
-Allison's win combined with Elliott's 31st place finish caused a 110-point swing in the standings; Elliott left Phoenix not only trailing Allison but also Kulwicki, whose ran fourth.
+Allison's win combined with Elliott's 31st-place finish caused a 110-point swing in the standings; Elliott left Phoenix not only trailing Allison but also Kulwicki, who had run fourth.

-Like Kulwicki, Elliott needed to run up front and keep as much distance as he could between himself and Allison.
-He also needed to outrace Kulwicki due to the small gap between them in the standings.
-As mentioned above, he did manage to win at Atlanta when the Winston Cup drivers races their in the spring.
+Elliott's goals were to finish run up front and put as much distance between himself and both the #28 and the #7.
+All three drivers had run in the top 10 at the spring event at Atlanta, so Elliott would likely need misfortune to befall both Allison and Kulwicki.